ChrisGrindereng/AllergistSite/README.md

 # AllergistSite
 An example of a physician’s website.
 The application provides a user with access to general medical information and a patient portal where the user can view documents and request appointments.
-### Link to live site:  http:// allergistswebsite.apphb.com/ (the initial load may take some time as the site is hosted on a free hosting platform)
+### Live site: http:// allergistswebsite.apphb.com/
+(the initial load may take some time as the site is hosted on a free hosting platform)

 <img src="AllergistSite/Screenshots/AllergySite.png"/>